Neutropenia: Treatment

 A fever, when combined with profound neutropenia (febrile neutropenia), is considered a medical emergency and requires broad spectrum antibiotics.
-An absolute neutrophil count less than 200 is also considered a medical emergency and almost always requires hospital admission and initiation of broad spectrum antibiotics with selection of specific antibiotics based on local resistance patterns.Precautions to avoid opportunistic infections in those with chronic neutropenia include maintaining proper soap and water hand hygiene, good dental hygiene and avoiding highly contaminated sources that may contain a large fungal reservoirs such as mulch, construction sites and bird or other animal waste.
+An absolute neutrophil count less than 200 is also considered a medical emergency and almost always requires hospital admission and initiation of broad spectrum antibiotics with selection of specific antibiotics based on local resistance patterns.Precautions to avoid opportunistic infections in those with chronic neutropenia include maintaining proper soap and water hand hygiene, good dental hygiene and avoiding highly contaminated sources that may contain a large fungal reservoir such as mulch, construction sites and bird or other animal waste.

 Neutropenia can be treated with the hematopoietic growth factor granulocyte-colony stimulating factor (G-CSF).
 These are cytokines that are present naturally in the body.
 The factors promote neutrophil recovery following anticancer therapy or in chronic neutropenia.
 Recombinant G-CSF factor preparations, such as filgrastim can be effective in people with congenital forms of neutropenia including severe congenital neutropenia and cyclic neutropenia; the amount needed (dosage) to stabilize the neutrophil count varies considerably (depending on the individual's condition).
 Guidelines for neutropenia regarding diet are currently being studied.
 Those who have chronic neutropenia and fail to respond to G-CSF or who have an increased risk of developing MDS or AML (due to increased dosage requirements of G-CSF or having abnormal precursor cells in the bone marrow) often require hematopoietic stem cell transplantation as a treatment.

 Most cases of neonatal neutropenia are temporary.
-Antibiotic prophylaxis is not recommended because of the possibility of encouraging the development of multidrug-resistant bacterial strains.

-These are cytokines that are present naturally in the body.
-The factors promote neutrophil recovery following anticancer therapy.

-The administration of intravenous immunoglobulins (IVIGs) has had some success in treating neutropenias of alloimmune and autoimmune origins with a response rate of about 50%.
+Antibiotic prophylaxis is not recommended because of the possibility of encouraging the development of multidrug-resistant bacterial strains.These are cytokines that are present naturally in the body.
+The factors promote neutrophil recovery following anticancer therapy.The administration of intravenous immunoglobulins (IVIGs) has had some success in treating neutropenias of alloimmune and autoimmune origins with a response rate of about 50%.
 Blood transfusions have not been effective.

 Patients with neutropenia caused by cancer treatment can be given antifungal drugs.
 A Cochrane review found that lipid formulations of amphotericin B had fewer side effects than conventional amphotericin B, though it is not clear whether there are particular advantages over conventional amphotericin B if given under optimal circumstances.
 Another Cochrane review was not able to detect a difference in effect between amphotericin B and fluconazole because available trial data analysed results in a way that disfavoured amphotericin B.

 Trilaciclib, a CDK4/6 inhibitor, administered approximately thirty minutes before chemotherapy, has been shown in three clinical trials to significantly reduce the occurrence of chemotherapy-induced neutropenia and the associated need for interventions such as the administration of G-CSF's.
-The drug was approved in February 2021 by the FDA for use in patients with extensive-stage small cell lung cancer.

-In November 2023, FDA approved efbemalenograstim alfa.
+The drug was approved in February 2021 by the FDA for use in patients with extensive-stage small cell lung cancer.In November 2023, FDA approved efbemalenograstim alfa.